D8-X/d8x-trader-backend/packages/referral/README.md

 ### post: `/select-referral-code`

 _Description_: as a trader selects a referral code to trade with going forward.
 Will overwrite trader's existing code if any exists.
+Use the class `ReferralCodeSigner` available in SDK >=0.7.12 to construct the signature.
+See `tests/referral.test.ts`.

 ```
 let mycodeselection: APIReferralCodeSelectionPayload = {